gd-stones/LevelDesignTool/README.md

-Use window form to create a tool to help design levels for platform games.
-The output is a file in .txt format, this file is used as input for 2d games using cocos-2dx engine.
+Create an intuitive and powerful level design tool using Windows Forms, tailored specifically for platform games.
+With this tool, you can effortlessly design intricate levels and seamlessly export your creations to a .txt file format.
+These files serve as the perfect input for 2D games built with the Cocos-2dX engine, ensuring a smooth and efficient workflow from design to implementation.
+Elevate your game development process with this indispensable tool, designed to bring your creative visions to life.
 ### How to use the tool:
 ![](https://github.com/gd-stones/LevelDesignTool/blob/master/Screenshots/1.png)
 Select the "Open" button [1] to open the file